w4bo/AA2425-unibo-mldm/slides/02-businessunderstanding.md

 - an assessment of potential risks,
 - and an initial assessment of the tools and techniques needed to support the project.

-Generally accepted industry timeline standards are:
+Generally accepted industry timeline standards are [@shearer2000crisp]:

 - 50 to 70 percent of the time and effort in a data mining project involves the Data Preparation Phase;
 - 20 to 30 percent involves the Data Understanding Phase;